 Change is hard and solutions often require a bit of work and perseverance.
 But most families find that there is relief – and sleep! – on the other side.

-All sleep skill packages include 2-3 weeks of phone, text and email support to help out with any problems or queries that you may come across in implementing your plan after the initial consultation.
+All sleep skill packages include text/email support to help out with any problems or queries that you may come across in implementing your plan after the initial consultation.